 When the track held its first race on August 10, 1957, there were bleacher seats for 1,000 fans, and the track was lighted by banks of lights perched atop 16 poles erected at various points around the track.

-South Boston Speedway has reached a number of milestones in its 63-year history.
-One of the biggest occurred a little more than two years after Wilkins and Blount opened the quarter mile dirt track, when they, with the help of late Martinsville Speedway owner and president H. Clay Earles, took the steps to bring South Boston Speedway into the NASCAR fold prior to the start of the 1960 season.
+Wilkins and Blount, with the help of late Martinsville Speedway owner and president H. Clay Earles, brought South Boston Speedway into the NASCAR fold prior to the start of the 1960 season.

 Richard Petty, the heralded king of NASCAR Cup Series racing, has five trophies from the South Boston Speedway tucked away in his trophy cases.